CirroBuild/FrostiDocs/docs/samples/first-app.md

 git push -u origin --all
 ```

+Note: If you receive the authentication failed error, make sure you are using the `Generate Git Credentials` option under `Clone` and not using your Azure account password.

+## Azure Service Connection
+1. Go to the gear icon in the bottom left corner (Project Settings).

+2. Click Service Connections under the Pipelines section.

+3. Click New Service Connection in the top right.

+4. Choose Azure Resource Manger and then select Service Principal (automatic).

+5. Choose the subscription you want to deploy to.
+(See this [article](https://blog.georgekosmidis.net/troubleshooting-you-dont-appear-to-have-an-active-azure-subscription.html) if you don't see any subs)

+6. Name your service connection.
+This is the name to use in the frosti.yml file above under `YOUR_SERVICE_CONNECTION`

+7. Grant access to all pipelines

+8. Click save.

+## Deploy App to Test Environment

-3. Go to `Pipelines`.
+1. Go to `Pipelines`.
 Click New Pipeline.
 Choose Azure Git Repos.
 Then, select the repo you just pushed your changes to.
 Next, select Existing Azure Pipelines Yaml File.

-4. On the sidebar that pops up, leave Branch as main and select the frost.yml for Path.
+2. On the sidebar that pops up, leave Branch as main and select the frost.yml for Path.

-5. Before hitting run, make sure to update `YOUR_SERVICE_CONNECTION` in the variables section from the file that just got loaded.
-See below on how to create/refernece a service connection.
+3. Before hitting run, make sure and remove `YOUR_SERVICE_CONNECTION` in the variables section from the file that just got loaded.
+We will add this back when we add other Azure resources in future tutorials.

-6. Just hit run, and you'll have yourself a PPE envionrment provisioned and deployed with your code.
+4. Just hit run, and you'll have yourself a PPE envionrment provisioned and deployed with your code.
 To see your website name, find the `AzureRmWebAppDeployment` job under `CodeDeploy`.
 You'll see the line "App Service Application URL: XX_YOUR_APP_URL_XX"